 Walmart partners with Shopify to expand online marketplace business

-June 15 (Reuters) - Walmart Inc WMT.N said on Monday it has partnered with e-commerce firm Shopify Inc SHOP.TO, SHOP.N, as it looks to expand its online marketplace business and cash in on the coronavirus-driven jump in online shopping.
+June 15 (Reuters) - Walmart Inc WMT.N has partnered with Canadian e-commerce firm Shopify Inc SHOP.TO, SHOP.N, as the world's biggest brick-and-mortar retailer ramps up its efforts to capture a bigger slice of the coronavirus-driven surge in online shopping.

+U.S.- and TSX-listed shares of Shopify, which have doubled in value this year and briefly made the company the most valuable Canadian company in May, were up about 7% in morning trading on Monday.

 Online sales at retailers, from cosmetics makers to pizza chains, have boomed in the wake of the COVID-19 pandemic, which has forced customers to stay indoors.

-Bentonville, Arkansas-based Walmart said it expects to add 1,200 Shopify sellers to its marketplace this year and the partnership was focused on adding small- and medium-sized U.S. businesses to its platform, Walmart.com. (https://bit.ly/2YvxHOg)
+Bentonville, Arkansas-based Walmart said it expected to add 1,200 Shopify sellers to its marketplace this year and that the partnership was focused on adding small- and medium-sized U.S. businesses to its platform, Walmart.com. (https://bit.ly/2YvxHOg)

-Last month, the company reported a 74% surge in quarterly e-commerce sales and discontinued operations at e-commerce start-up Jet.com, which it had acquired for $3.3 billion in 2016.
+Last month, Walmart reported a 74% surge in quarterly e-commerce sales and discontinued operations at e-commerce start-up Jet.com, which it had acquired for $3.3 billion in 2016.

-U.S.-listed shares of Shopify rose about 3% in pre-market trading.
-They have soared 87% so far this year.
+Shopify said the merchants would be able to connect their accounts to their Walmart seller accounts, before they could list their products separately on Walmart's website. (https://bit.ly/2AsYF19)

+"Walmart is the 3rd biggest marketplace in the U.S. behind Amazon and Ebay, both of whom are already channel partners for Shopify, so this partnership is a natural next step and frankly, a long awaited one," Eight Capital analyst Suthan Sukumar said.

 ((Praveen.Paramasivam@thomsonreuters.com; within U.S. +1 646 223 8780 (Extn.
 3478), outside U.S. +91 80 6182 3478;))